malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 while retaining properties of the six dimensional dataset.
 The simplest method for dimensionality reduction is Principal Component Analysis (PCA).
-A linear PCA is matrix factorisation using Singular Value Decomposition.
 PCA transforms the data to a new coordinate system such that the greatest variance lies on the first coordinate and the second greatest variance on the second coordinate.
+A linear PCA is matrix factorisation using Singular Value Decomposition, which gives a transformation that is a linear combination of the original coordinates, allowing the introspection of the contribution of each original dimension to the transformed coordinates.
 @Fig:dim_reduction_PCA shows the first two dimensions of the PCA with each local structure plotted as a point.
 The PCA analysis shows the liquid occupying the full range of values,